Schedule a FREE Consultation

 A digital image of a crossbite with the top teeth overlapping

 When your teeth on the upper row sit inside your lower teeth, you have what is known as a crossbite.
 This problem should be addressed sooner rather than later, as neglect can cause an improper bite that places increased pressure on certain areas of the mouth and causes problems with facial symmetry.
-With the help of orthodontics, Dr. Jones and Dr. Hanson can map out your treatment plan to ensure your teeth properly align and no longer experience severe wear and tear.
+With the help of orthodontics, Dr. Jones and Dr. Amerson can map out your treatment plan to ensure your teeth properly align and no longer experience severe wear and tear.

 Open Bite